safar1212/blog-app/README.md

 ## Functionalites 😄

-- This is going to be a crud app
+- This is a crud app

 ## Getting Started 🙌